G4Vi/MHFS/README.md

 `/music?fmt=legacy` - Legacy browser player.
 Uses html audio tag to load and play audio.

-`/music?fmt=gapless` - Gapless player.
+`/music?fmt=musicinc` - Incremental gapless player.
 Uses server-side audio segmenting to allow gapless streaming with `AudioBufferSourceNode`s without downloading the whole track first.

-`/music?fmt=musicinc` - Incremental gapless player.
-Like the gapless player, but only buffers a fixed amount ahead instead of buffering the whole track.

 #### API
 `/music` Request a music player or the music library in a variety of formats.
 See `MusicLibrary::SendLibrary`.